What are operating expenses? Definition, formula, and impact

 Operating expenses vs. non-operating expenses

-Operating expenses are costs that a business incurs to remain functional.
-Examples of operating costs include rent, utilities, marketing costs, etc. Non-operating costs are any expenses that are not related to the company's day-to-day operations.
+So, what isn’t an operating expense?
+While operating expenses are costs that a business incurs to remain functional, non-operating expenses are any costs that are not tied to a business’s day-to-day operations.

 OpEx vs. CapEx